uchedotphp/uchedotphp/README.md

 ### Hello 👋 my name is Uche and i am your Front-end Engineer!

-- 🌱 I’m currently learning React,Node.js, Data Structures and Algorithms.
+- 🌱 I’m currently learning React,Node.js.
 - 👯 I’m looking to collaborate on Vue.js and Node.
 - 📫 How to reach me: uchedotphp@gmail.com | +2347063596425